calebtuttle/portfoliobuilder/README.md

 # Portfolio Builder
 Portfolio Builder is a tool for creating and maintaining a diversified stock portfolio.

-## Overview
+It allows users to buy _baskets_ of stocks.
+The user creates a basket and then purchases the basket.
+A user's portfolio can consist of multiple baskets.

-There are two basic ideas behind Portfolio Builder: Basket-based investing is superior to stock picking, and the current options for basket-based investing are insufficient.
-Portfolio Builder allows an investor to easily buy a basket of stocks and gives the investor a few options with respect to weighting those stocks.
-This ability to quickly buy a basket of stocks gives an investor the ability to construct, with no fees, a portfolio that is as diversified as one consisting of ETFs.
+This ability to quickly buy a basket of stocks gives an investor the ability to construct, with no fees, a portfolio that is as diversified as one consisting of equity-comprised ETFs, and it gives the investor more weighting strategies than ETFs provide.

-I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
-I created this app with the goal of executing those strategies for free.

 ## Motivation
 There are two primary motivations for this project: reducing fees and reclaiming ownership of the stocks in my portfolio.